-Unless applying for a part-time option, the program's academic work is designed to be completed within five semesters of being admitted to the program.
+Unless applying for a part-time option, the program's academic work is designed to be completed within seven semesters of being admitted to the program.
 To ensure continuity of application of academic concepts and to meet accreditation standards, all fieldwork MUST be completed within 24 months following completion of academic preparation.
 The time limit for completion of the MOT program is dated from the date of first matriculation and ends at five years.

 All courses in the occupational therapy curriculum must be completed with a minimum of B- (2.67) in order to carry graduate credit.
 If a student receives a grade below B-, the student must repeat the course in the next semester that it is offered.
 Because occupational therapy courses are only offered once a year, it will be necessary for the student to receive permission from the faculty committee in order to take any other courses in the curriculum prior to repeating the course.
 A student is only permitted to repeat a course one time.
 If a student gets a grade below B- in a repeated course, he or she will be dismissed from the program.

 Students must maintain a cumulative grade point average of 3.0 in each semester in order to progress in the program.
-A student whose grade point average falls below a 3.0 in the first, second, or third semester will be placed on academic probation and will have one semester to bring the grade point average up to at least a 3.0.
+A student whose grade point average falls below a 3.0 will be placed on academic probation and will have one semester to bring the grade point average up to at least a 3.0.
 Students who fail to do this will be dismissed from the program.
 A student may not be placed on probation more than once.

 The MOT Program abides by the transfer policy outlined in the graduate catalogue.
 In addition, all transfer courses must be evaluated by the MOT Program Director to determine whether they meet the content requirements of the appropriate ACOTE standard.
 Only those courses which meet the standards will be accepted for transfer.